I Love My Daughterbydavidmcman©

 I said, "Just relax, keep your eyes closed and feel how you are level with the water."

 She was so submissive, doing exactly what I asked.

 The way she was floating in this relaxed pose, her chest looked so cute.
 I could clearly see the shape of her nipples pressing against her bikini top.
 I was absolutely astonished at how alluring they looked.

 Then I said, "Carrie, you should try moving your arms so they are above your head, but still right at the water line."

-My little Baby did exactly as I asked.
+My Baby did exactly as I asked.
 She moved her arms so they were stretched out above her head.
 With her arms in this pose, it seemed that her small breasts had almost disappeared.
 Her chest looked impossibly smooth and beautiful.
 I stared down at her nipples, the seemed divinely plump and glorious.

 I asked her, "Try to stretch your arms out as far as you can."

 She obediently pushed her arms out event longer, making her chest almost perfectly flat.
 Her puffy nipples under the thin wet material of her yellow bikini top looked beautiful.
 I could clearly see that the round smooth shape of the areolas, and raised up above that was the hard little tip, it was protruding up against the tight fabric.
-Her nipples seemed so big compared to her smooth flat chest.
+Her nipples seemed so big compared to her gentle chest.